Salesforce Digital Engagement is a way to respond to messages via different channels including WhatsApp, SMS, Facebook Messenger, and Webchat.

 A relatively new feature in the Digital Engagement arena is Channel Object Linking.
-Before this, you had to build flows to automatically make the link between an incoming conversation and a Contact record or Person Account.
+Before this, you had to build flows to automatically make the link between an incoming conversation and a Contact record.

 With Channel Object Linking you set up the rules and Salesforce does the heavy lifting to automatically link conversations for you, displaying an alert to the agent when they start the chat.
 This way an agent knows if Salesforce has automatically made a match or not.